Prime Minister Modi will address the first 'Mann Ki Baat' of 2023 today - ExBulletin

 Prime Minister Modi will address the first ‘Mann Ki Baat’ of 2023 today

-Prime Minister Narendra Modi will address his first Mann Ki Baat of the year 2023 on Sunday.

-The 97th edition of Mann Ki Baat, the Prime Minister’s monthly radio programme, will air at 11am today.
-Earlier on December 25, 2022, Prime Minister Modi addressed the 96th episode of Mann Ki Baat.
+Prime Minister Narendra Modi will address the first Mann Ki Baat of the year 2023 today.
+The 97th edition of Mann Ki Baat, a monthly Prime Minister’s radio program, will air on Sunday at 11am.

-In his latest Mann Ki Baat of 2022, Prime Minister Modi said the country had become the world’s fifth largest economy in 2022.

 |